 EC: Fashions change really quickly and ideally you want to wear your engagement and wedding rings for a lifetime.
 With our Molten Wedding Rings, there is an opportunity to add to them as time goes on.
 Different coloured diamonds can be added as and when, which gives you the opportunity to personalise it and reflect the fashion at that time.

 MS: A popular engagement ring choice currently is the ‘Tiffany’ style ring with a brilliant or fancy cut central diamond with diamond set shoulders.
 It would look fabulous with a matching diamond set wedding band and would complement each other really well.

-D: Lots of sparkle!
-Engagement rings with diamond set shoulders seem to be a favourite amongst our customers.
 I’d love to add some colour into my ring design but like to keep things simple and timeless, what’s the best way to do this?

 JD: Small colourful sapphires can add a lovely pop of colour without being too over the top.
 Consider some flush or pavé set either side of a white diamond as a twist on a classic engagement ring.
 Our misty eternity ring is a lovely example of a subtle yet colourful ring.
 You can also mix colours of metal, such as a rose gold inlay in a white gold ring.